MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/free-text-inv-desc.md

 ---

-# Use financial tags to diplay the free text invoice description
+# Use financial tags to display free text invoice descriptions

 [!include [banner](../includes/banner.md)]

-This article explains how to use financial tags to diplay the free text invoice description.
+This article explains how to use financial tags to display the description of free text invoices.

-When posting a voucher transaction for a free text invoice, only the description of the first line is displayed.
-This poses a problem when users split a free text invoice into multiple lines for differentiation purposes as the voucher transaction doesn't reflect the description of each split line.
+When users post a voucher transaction for a free text invoice, only the description of the first line is shown.
+When users split a free text invoice into multiple lines for differentiation purposes, this behavior presents an issue because the voucher transaction doesn't reflect the description of each split line.

-To resolve this issue, the financial tags feature is available in the free text invoice area.
-Free text invoices provide flexibility in capturing transaction details, allowing businesses to include specific information not covered by predefined invoice fields.
-One challenge in free text invoices is the requirement for a proper description that accurately stands for the invoice items.
-This article describes how the financial tag feature addresses the description requirement for free text invoices.
-Additionally, it highlights the feature's relevance in managing credit invoices, credit notes, free text invoice corrections, invoice line splits, and free text invoice templates.
+To fix this issue, the financial tag feature is available in the free text invoice area.
+Free text invoices provide flexibility in the capture of transaction details.
+Therefore, businesses can include specific information that isn't covered by predefined invoice fields.

+One challenge in free text invoices is the requirement for a proper description that accurately represents the invoice items.
+This article explains how the financial tag feature addresses the description requirement for free text invoices.
+Additionally, it highlights the feature's relevance to the management of credit invoices, credit notes, free text invoice corrections, invoice line splits, and free text invoice templates.

-### Financial tag feature extension in free text invoice
+## Financial tag feature extension in free text invoices

-The financial tag feature is a powerful tool integrated into invoicing that enables businesses to categorize and organize their financial transactions.
+The financial tag feature is a powerful tool that's integrated into invoicing and enables businesses to categorize and organize their financial transactions.
 It introduces a structured approach that can enhance the description of free text invoices and effectively manage variable invoice types.

-### Free text invoices description requirements
+## Requirements for free text invoice descriptions

 In free text invoices, descriptions play a crucial role in conveying essential information about the invoice items.
-It should clearly describe the goods or services provided, and any other relevant details.
-The open-ended nature of free text invoices can sometimes lead to inconsistent or incomplete descriptions, making it challenging for both parties to understand the transaction.
+A description should clearly describe the goods or services that were provided and any other relevant details.
+The open-ended nature of free text invoices can sometimes lead to inconsistent or incomplete descriptions.
+Therefore, it can be challenging for both parties to understand the transaction.

-## Financial tags to enhance descriptions
+## Using financial tags to enhance descriptions

-Using the financial tag feature in free text invoicing, businesses can overcome the challenges associated with description requirements.
-The feature can assign specific tags to each invoice item, creating a structured framework for capturing transaction details.
+By using the financial tag feature in free text invoicing, businesses can overcome the challenges that are associated with description requirements.
+By assigning specific tags to each invoice item, the feature can create a structured framework for capturing transaction details.

-To use this feature, users can define multiple financial tags to be available in the header of the free text invoice under the **Financial tags** FastTab.
-If the user needs to record multiple descriptions for each free text invoice line, the user fills in the financial tag value in the header, and these values default on the lines.
-The user can then update the defaulted value if necessary.
+To use this feature, users can define multiple financial tags that become available on the **Financial tags** FastTab on the header of the free text invoice.
+If a user must record multiple descriptions for each free text invoice line, they fill in the financial tag value on the header.
+Those values are then entered by default on the lines.
+The user can then update the default value as required.

-If the user needs to define a brief description for each free text invoice line, and each line holds a different description, the user should define the financial tag value on the free text invoice line level only.
+If a user must define a brief description for each free text invoice line, and each line has a different description, the user should define the financial tag value only at the level of the free text invoice line.

-In cases where the user splits the free text invoice line, the description defined through financial tags will also be copied for the split line.
+In cases where a user splits the free text invoice line, the description that's defined through financial tags is copied for the split line.

-### Extend financial tag feature to other invoice types
+## Extending the financial tag feature to other invoice types

-The financial tag feature can also be used for managing various other invoice types, including:
+The financial tag feature can also be used to manage other invoice types.
+Here are some examples:

- - **Credit invoices** - When issuing credit invoices, financial tags can be assigned to the items being credited, providing a clear reference to the original invoice.
+- **Credit invoices** – When users issue credit invoices, financial tags can be assigned to the items that are being credited to provide a clear reference to the original invoice.
- - **Credit notes** -  By tagging credit notes with proper financial tags, businesses can distinguish them from regular invoices and ensure proper accounting of returned goods or services.
+- **Credit notes** – By tagging credit notes with proper financial tags, businesses can distinguish them from regular invoices and ensure a correct accounting of returned goods or services.
- - **Free text invoice corrections** - The financial tag attached with the original invoice to display description of the item will default in the corrected invoice and cancelled invoice as well.
-This maintains consistency of description in all the three invoices.
+- **Free text invoice corrections** – The financial tag that's attached to the original invoice to show a description of the item is also entered by default on the corrected invoice and the canceled invoice.
+This behavior helps maintain the consistency of the description on all three invoices.
- - **Free text invoice templates** - Financial tags can be used to create standardized templates for free text invoices to ensure consistent and right descriptions across various transactions.
+- **Free text invoice templates** – Financial tags can be used to create standardized templates for free text invoices, to ensure consistent and correct descriptions across various transactions.